williame/obiwan/README.md

 All strings in your function annotations are ingored; you can place documentation in annotations without impacting obiwan.

+# maturity

+The dictionary and list checking code is based upon a tried-and-tested JSON validator.

+The integration with Python 3 function annotations is new and the `function` and `duck` type checking is new.
+Improvements and patches welcome!

+# validating dictionaries and lists

-You can also describe objects and dictionary parameters that are *duckable*:
+You can also describe dictionary parameters and what their expected attributes are:

     def example2(obj: {"a":int, "b": float}) -> {"ret": number}:
         return {"ret": a/b}